 One of the great accessibility features of macOS and Mac OS X is Dictation.
 Dictation on the Mac allows users to convert spoken words into text or interact with a computer by literally speaking to it.
 And for macOS users, just ask Siri to “turn on Dictation” for you.
-Remember that Siri isn’t the same as Dictation, but Siri does compose short messages, such as email and text messages for you.
+Remember that Siri isn’t the same as Dictation, but Siri does compose short messages, like texts for you.

 - Use macOS and OS X Advanced Dictation Feature With Privacy

 - All About Accessibility Features of iPad and iPhone